Table of Contents

 UI Design (User Interface)

-- Use brand colors, readable fonts, and simple layouts
+- Use brand colors, readable fonts, and simple layouts.

-- Design for various screen sizes
+- Design for different screen sizes.

-- Follow platform-specific design guidelines
+- Follow platform-specific design guidelines.

 UX Design (User Experience)

-- Keep navigation intuitive
+- Keep navigation intuitive.

-- Ensure fast loading and responsiveness
+- Ensure fast loading and responsiveness.

-- Follow accessibility standards for all users
+- Follow accessibility standards for all users.

 4. Development phase